jmscslgroup/libpanda/README.md

 The core of this library is based on libusb, the default version installable through Ubuntu's apt-get.

 ### libcurses5-dev
-An optional exmaple for data visualization is based on ncurses.
-If desired to run this example, libcurses needs tobe installed but is not required
+An optional example for data visualization is based on ncurses.
+If desired to run this example, libcurses needs to be installed but is not required

 ### NMEAParser
 The NMEAParser is already included as a modified version with some bug fixes and added features.
 1. Bugs fixed:
 * Incomplete time precision for seconds in RMC strings
 * Year calculation incorrect byte offset resulting in incorrect year parsings
-2. Additional eatures:
+2. Additional features:
 * ZDA NMEA message parsing

 ## Setup: